 To achieve this aim, in addition to the mandatory and conditional mandatory attributes identified in the RIT (other than the two mentioned above), all other attributes which form part of your regular reports and also appear in the RIT are to be mapped into the XML file.

 Depending on the aviation sector you are reporting from, certain attributes can be hard coded into your XML.
-Some of these do not need to appear on the PDF (eg a report generated by an aerodrome could have the Location ID and State of Occurrence hard coded).
+Some of these do not need to appear on the PDF (for example, a report generated by an aerodrome could have the Location ID and State of Occurrence hard coded).
 All reporters can have the Narrative Language attribute hard coded.

 The PDF enclosed in the E5X should contain both the RIT attributes reported in the XML file and those attributes that make up your usual report which are not included in the RIT.
 Some of the hard coded attributes can be omitted from the PDF.